 Corson SC, Batzer FF: Homologous artificial insemination.
 J Reprod Med 26:231, 1981.

-FAQs from users: 'I have tubal patency in only one tube.
-Can I become a mother through IUI?', 'Can you undergo IUI with moderate asthenozoospermia?' and 'How is ovulation monitored to determine the best day for insemination?'.
+FAQs from users: 'When is AI recommended?', 'What are the causes of failure of artificial insemination?', 'I have tubal patency in only one tube.
+Can I become a mother through IUI?', 'Is preparation necessary before artificial insemination?', 'Can you undergo IUI with moderate asthenozoospermia?', 'What are the risks of artificial insemination?' and 'How is ovulation monitored to determine the best day for insemination?'.